The Role of File Coordinators and Presenters

 Whenever possible you should explore using these classes to store your user data.
 Your app need only work directly with file coordinators and file presenters when dealing with files other than the user’s data files.

-Apps that use the document classes don’t need to worry about using file coordinators when reading and writing private files in the
+Apps that use the document classes don’t need to use file coordinators when the app reads and writes private files in the

-Cache, or temporary directories, as these should be considered private.
+Cache, or temporary directories.
+These files are considered private.

 Ensuring Safe Read and Write Operations Using File Coordinators